Difference Between Thermistor And RTD

 3. This change in resistance is measured using a Wheatstone bridge circuit, which then produces an output voltage that can be used to read the temperature.

-See Also: Difference Between Android And Cyborg
+See Also: Difference Between Sewage Pump And Sump Pump

 Types Of Thermistors: Ptc & Ntc